Yandex Cloud

 Creating a hostCreating a host

-The number of hosts in Managed Service for ClickHouse® clusters is limited by the CPU and RAM quotas available to DB clusters in your cloud.
+The number of hosts in Managed Service for ClickHouse® clusters is limited by the CPU and RAM quotas allocated to database clusters in your cloud.
 To check the resources currently in use, open the Quotas page and find Managed Databases.

-Using the CLI, Terraform, and API, you can create multiple hosts in a cluster in one go.
+You can create several hosts in a cluster in one go.

 Management console